-- Configuration using a connected computer: - 1.
+- 3. Launch a web browser to configure the PX.
+See Login (on page 109). - Configuration using a connected computer: - 1.
 Connect the PX to a computer.
-See Connecting the PX to a Computer (on page 16). - 2.
-Use the connected computer to configure the PX via the command line or web interface. - Command line interface: See Initial Network Configuration via CLI (on page 20). - Web interface: Launch the web browser on the computer, and type the link-local IP address or pdu.local to access the PX.
-See Login (on page 88).
+See Connecting the PX to a Computer (on page 20). - 2.
+Use the connected computer to configure the PX via the command line or web interface. - Command line interface: See Initial Network Configuration via CLI (on page 25). - Web interface: Launch the web browser on the computer, and type the link-local IP address or pdu.local to access the PX.
+See Login (on page 109).